shmuelie/perfshim/README.md

 #### attachScripts Warnings
 The attachScripts option was added to fix three issues with using eval to execute the scripts:
-1. eval is considered evil and should never be used.
-In fear that it could be removed this slight future proofs PerfShim.
+1. eval is considered evil and should never be used acording to most.
+In fear that it could be removed in future versions of EcmaScript/JavaScript this slightly future proofs PerfShim.
 2. Debugging the scripts is a pain because they are not in their file but in an eval script.
 3. Code that is "eval"ed may not be optimized the same as code as "normal"